Updated October 13, 2020

 Initially, you may notice raised tufts of hair, generally followed by the loss of that hair.
 Lesions often appear circular and may vary in size.
 This most often occurs around the neck, head, and back regions.
 If you suspect ringworm, call your vet to diagnose.
 To treat, clip the hair around the lesion, bathe the lesion in anti-fungal cleaning solution, and apply an anti-fungal dressing.
 Be sure to keep the lesion dry and open to the air.
 And remember to keep the environment clean and disinfect, disinfect, disinfect!
 (Back to the top)

 Sarcoids are common skin tumors and can be problematic to treat.
 Definitely get advice from a veterinarian on the best course of action and in the meantime, try to leave them them alone.
 Sarcoids can be found on any part of the body but they are most common around the head, eyes, groin, midline, and, axilla (underarms).
 Although sarcoids are benign, they can can grow and become infected.
 Some are crusty and wart-like and cause hair-loss and thickened skin around the lesion.
-Others are soft nodules under the skin, and some start off as alopecia with a crust surface.
+Others are soft nodules under the skin, and some start off as Alopecia is the loss of hair, wool, or feathers. with a crust surface.
 A biopsy can trigger further growth and should be avoided when a sarcoid is suspected.
 (Back to the top)

 Slobbers (Slaframine Toxicosis)